 Date Prepared: 01/14/22 Project No.: ADM21-00057 Project Applicant: Raf Pacifica, LLC.
-Phone: (858)314-3116 Project Address: 250 Eddie Jones Way, Oceans side, CA 92058 Project Engineer: Tyler G. Lawson Phone: (858)259-8212 The purpose of this form is to verify that the site have been constructed in conformance with the Plan (SWQMP) documents and drawings.
-This form must be completed by the engineer ar final inspection of the construction permit.
-Compall new development and redevelopment project ordinances and NDPES Permit Order No. R9-20 release of grading or public improvement bonds and approved by the City of Oceanside. pletion and submittal of this form is required for its in order to comply with the City's Storm Water 013-0001.
-Final inspection for occupancy and/or ENGINEER'S CERTIFICATION: As the professional in responsible charge for the inspected all constructed Low Impact Developm treatment control BMP's required per the approvement to enter text.; and that said BMP's have been plans and all applicable specifications, permits, and Diego Regional Water Quality Control Board red SWQMP and Construction Permit No. Click on constructed in compliance with the approved ordinances and Order No. R9-2013-0001 of the I understand that this BMP certification stat maintenance verification. ement does not constitute an operation and Signature:
+Phone: (858)314-3116 Project Address: 250 Eddie Jones Way, Oceans l side, CA 92058 Project Engineer: Tyler G. Lawson Phone: (858)259-8212 The purpose of this form is to verify that the site have been constructed in conformance with the Plan (SWQMP) documents and drawings.
+This form must be completed by the engineer and installing contractor and submitted prior to final inspection of the construction permit.
+Completion and submittal of this form is required for all new development and redevelopment projects in order to comply with the City's Storm Water ordinances and NDPES Permit Order No. R9-2013-0001.
+Final inspection for occupancy and/or release of grading or public improvement bonds may be delayed if this form is not submitted and approved by the City of Oceanside.
+ENGINEER'S CERTIFICATION: As the professional in responsible charge for the inspected all constructed Low Impact Developm treatment control BMP's required per the approx here to enter text.; and that said BMP's have been plans and all applicable specifications, permits, San Diego Regional Water Quality Control Boar ved SWQMP and Construction Permit No. Click in constructed in compliance with the approved ordinances and Order No. R9-2013-0001 of the I understand that this BMP certification stat maintenance verification. ement does not constitute an operation and Signature:

 Date of Signature: Click here to enter text

 Printed Name: Tyler G. Lawson

 Title: Professional Engieer

-Phone No. (858)259-8212 Engineer's Stamp
+Phone No (858)259-8212 Engineer's Stamp

 CONTRACTOR'S CERTIFICATION:

-As the professional in responsible charge for consconstructed Low Impact Development (LID) site do BMP's required per the approved SWQMP and Cohave been constructed in compliance with the approprints, and ordinances. esign, source control and treatment control onstruction Permit No. Click here to enter text.;
+As the professional in responsible charge for construction of the above project, I certify that all constructed Low Impact Development (LID) site design, source control and treatment control BMP's required per the approved SWQMP and Construction Permit No. Click here to enter text.; have been constructed in compliance with the approved plans and all applicable specifications, permits, and ordinances.

-I understand that this BMP certification staten maintenance verification. nent does not constitute an operation and
+I understand that this BMP certification statement does not constitute an operation and maintenance verification.

 Signature:

-Date of Signature: Click here to enter text
+Date of Signature: Click here to enter text.

-Printed Name: Click here to enter text
+Printed Name: Click here to enter text.

 Title: Click here to enter text

-Phone No Click here to enter text
+Phone No Click here to enter text.

+ATTACHMENT 1

-ATTACHMENT 1 BACKUP FOR PDP POLLUTANT CONTROL BMPS
+BACKUP FOR PDP POLLUTANT CONTROL BMPS